Essential policies to have in place at your nonprofit

 Because nonprofits handle donations from so many different entities, they need to show that they are handling that money in a responsible manner.
 Thus, a nonprofit investment policy is an important component of the overall policies and procedures.
 Such a policy includes performance measure standards the board uses to evaluate an individual investment, guidelines for investing, guidelines for how much it should keep in the reserve fund, and a detailing of which board members are responsible for managing investments.
 A good investment policy is paramount to good nonprofit governance.

 For any nonprofit credit card policy, it’s important to establish a very clear approval process.
 No employee or volunteer should have complete autonomy over what they use the organization’s credit card for.
 If that should lead to money mishandling, it would be difficult for the organization to rationalize why it allowed so much freedom.
 A good nonprofit credit card policy communicates the rules of using the credit card, limits access to those who truly need to use the card, and requires clear documentation.

 In addition to having these policies, you should also:

 Keep accurate board meeting minutes – At the beginning of an audit, the auditor will request a copy of the board meeting minutes for the year being audited.
 The minutes should reflect any discussions and decisions made by the board on operations, including contracts and expenditures that are subject to board approval.
 It is very important that all compensation decisions are documented and that there are objective standards, such as national surveys, used to make compensation decisions.

 At the end of the day, the IRS wants to make sure your organization is operating for the greater good, and not for the benefit of any one individual or private interest.
-An audit is not something to fear—but you do want to be prepared.
+An audit is not something to fear—but you do want to be prepared with appropriate nonprofit governance.